 The document Transport Assessment Guidelines provides detailed information about what needs to be included in a TA.
 It should illustrate accessibility to the site by all modes, and the likely modal split of journeys to and from the site.
 It should give details of proposed measures to improve access by public transport, walking and cycling, provide details of parking and deliveries and mitigate any transport impacts.

 A draft Travel Plan should also be submitted.
 The implementation of which is normally secured by planning conditions or a planning obligation.

-Drivers - Section 9 of NPPF, Policy COM 7 in the East Cambridgeshire Local Plan 2015
+Drivers NPPF - Section 9 ECLP - Policy COM 7

 Tree Survey / Arboricultural Assessment